 I gifted each of my bridesmaids with a mint robe by Flora Niknooz (no longer available, but similar here, here and here) and their professional makeup.
 Some of them also had their hair done at Dry Bar nearby.

 I knew it was going to be a long day, so I wanted to make sure my girls had fun and were well fed while getting ready.
-I bought lots of snacks and water for the suite, and I placed a large order from Sweetgreen, so everyone could choose exactly what they wanted for lunch.
+I purchased snacks and water for the suite, and ordered lunch from Sweetgreen, so each person could choose exactly what they wanted.
 If you have a group with various dietary restrictions, I highly recommend doing this.

 At some point in the morning my month-of wedding coordinator, Alexis, came to the suite to check in and (very nicely) told me that the rain wasn’t stopping and we’d have to move all of the outdoor plans indoors to Plan B. You want to know something surprising?
 In that moment, I really, truly didn’t care!
 Sure I’d planned the most perfect outdoor ceremony and cocktail hour for over a year, but in the days leading up to the wedding, Alexis prepared me for Plan B, so I knew she and the rest of the vendors were prepared.
 By the time the decision was made, the only thing I cared about was marrying Travis and having the BEST.
 FREAKING.
 DAY.
 I told her that I trusted her to do whatever she had to to make the change, and she went back to the venue to do her magic.